ewills1/cricket-score-predictor/README.md

-Here’s a detailed README for your cricket score predictor:

----

 # Cricket Score Predictor

 The **Cricket Score Predictor** is a Python-based machine learning program that uses historical match data to predict the final score of a cricket team.
 The program employs a **Random Forest Regressor** model to make predictions based on features such as cumulative runs, wickets lost, and current run rate.